2025 - FES Future of Work - Policy Conference

 Plenary Session

-The plenary will address how artificial intelligence systems risk perpetuating and amplifying gender biases unless ethical standards and diverse representation are embedded throughout their development, deployment, and use.
-Drawing on Ivana Bartoletti’s work, it will highlight the need for stronger governance, transparency, and gender-inclusive digital policies—particularly within the EU—to ensure that AI fosters gender equality rather than reinforcing existing inequalities.
-The follow-up political panel will raise critical questions such as: How can we encourage EU and national institutions to take a more proactive approach in fully integrating women’s rights into digital policy frameworks?
+The plenary session with the key note input from Ivana Bartoletti has addressed how artificial intelligence systems risk perpetuating and amplifying gender biases unless ethical standards and diverse representation are embedded throughout their development, deployment, and use.
+Ivana Bartoletti drawing on her work, highlighted the need for stronger governance, transparency, and gender-inclusive digital policies—particularly within the EU—to ensure that AI fosters gender equality rather than reinforcing existing inequalities.

 Keynote